evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 The second row features a standard three-seat bench with a  split, allowing each section to fold separately to increase cargo space.
 Additional functionalities include:

 - [ISOFIX](../../../../technology/seats/adjustment/#isofix) (standard for outer seats)

+### Interior Storage

+The Ford Puma Gen-E provides ample interior storage solutions to enhance convenience and organization:

+- **Cupholders:** Two cupholders are located in the front center console, with an additional two in the rear armrest.
+- **Glove Compartment:** A spacious glove compartment is situated in the dashboard in front of the passenger, ideal for storing essential items.
+- **Underfloor Storage:** The trunk area features a large underfloor storage compartment, ideal for storing larger items or keeping the trunk organized.

 ## Climate System